-\item Theorem \ref{TheoPrincipal} does not allow an efficiency comparison between the kinetic annealing and the reversible one.
-That said, from the previous remark, such a comparison cannot be expected at this level (low temperature and infinite time asymptotics; convergence in probability to any neighborhood of global minima) for different Markov processes.
-In fact in practice non-Markov strategies are developped, using memory such as the Wang-Landau or adaptative biasing force (ABF) algorithms (see \cite{LelievreABF,LelievreWL} and references within), or interactions (see \cite{GarciaSun2014}).
-These dynamics may be Markov in an augmented space, but the local explorating particle alone is not (and the invariant measure of the augmented Markov process is not the Gibbs measure), so that it may not be limited to a speed $\frac{E_*}{\ln t}$.
-Since the study \cite{LelievreABF} of the ABF algorithm relies on an entropy method, we can hope the present method to extend to this non-Markovian case. \item The result does not give any indication of what a good choice of $\sigma$ would be.
-It is even unclear if it should go to zero or to infinity.
-A large $\sigma$ allows high velocities, which means a stronger inertia and shorter exit times from local cusps, but may lead in high dimension to the same problem as uniform random large jumps, namely a blind tend to visit absurd configurations, and oscillations between high levels of potential, hardly affected by too short straight-line crossings of the compact where all the minima are located.
-This is reminescent to the fact too much memory yields instability for the gradient descent \cite{GadatPanloup2013}. \item Despite the above temperate remarks on its practical interest, we repeat and emphasize that even a theorical result such as Theorem \ref{TheoPrincipal} was yet to be rigorously established. \end{itemize}
+\item Theorem \ref{TheoPrincipal} does not provide any efficiency comparison between the kinetic annealing and the reversible one.
+That being said, from the previous remark, such a comparison cannot be expected at this level (low temperature and infinite time asymptotic; convergence in probability to any neighbourhood of global minima) for different Markov processes.
+In fact in practice non-Markov strategies are developed, using memory such as the Wang-Landau or adaptive biasing force (ABF) algorithms (see \cite{LelievreABF,LelievreWL} and references within), or interactions (see \cite{GarciaSun2014}).
+These dynamics may be Markovian in an augmented space, but the local exploring particle alone is not (and the invariant measure of the augmented Markov process is not the Gibbs measure), so that it may not be limited to a speed $\frac{E_*}{\ln t}$.
+Since the study \cite{LelievreABF} of the ABF algorithm relies on an entropy method, we can hope the present method to extend to this non-Markovian case. \item The result does not give any indication of what a good choice of $\theta$ could be.
+It is not even clear whether, as $\varepsilon$ goes to zero, it should go to zero (this is reasonable), to infinity or to a finite positive value.
+A large $\theta$ allows high velocities, which means a stronger inertia and shorter exit times from local cusps, but may lead in high dimension to the same problem as uniform random large jumps, namely a blind tend to visit absurd configurations, and oscillations between high levels of potential, hardly affected by too short straight-line crossings of the compact set where all the minima are located.
+This is reminiscent to the fact that too much memory yields instability for the gradient descent \cite{GadatPanloup2013}.